-"Devoting a specific Sunday of the liturgical year to the word of God," the Pope claims, "can enable the Church to experience anew how the risen Lord opens up for us the treasury of his word and enables us to proclaim its unfathomable riches before the world."
-This newest papal initiative seems especially timely.
-The Bible, the Pope points out "belongs above all to those called to hear its message and to recognize themselves in its words."
+"Devoting a specific Sunday of the liturgical year to the word of God," the Pope claimed, "can enable the Church to experience anew how the risen Lord opens up for us the treasury of his word and enables us to proclaim its unfathomable riches before the world."
+More than half a century after the Second Vatican Council, this newest papal initiative seemed especially timely.
+The Bible, the Pope pointed out "belongs above all to those called to hear its message and to recognize themselves in its words."
 It "is the book of the Lord's people, who, in listening to it, move from dispersion and division towards unity."

 In The Church and the Age (1887), Servant of God Isaac Hecker, the Founder of the Paulist Fathers, wrote: “The reading of the Bible is the most salutary of all reading.
 We say to Catholic readers, read the Bible!
 Read it with prayer, that you may be enlightened by the light of the Holy Spirit to understand what you read.
 Read it with gratitude to God’s Church, which has preserved it and placed it in your hands to be read and to be followed.”